 You can strengthen certain sync pairs through Evolution!
 Human Trainers in the game can't evolve, but some of the Pokémon can evolve to make the sync pair stronger.

-You'll then need to complete a special battle unique to that sync pair.
+Once you have the necessary items, you'll need to complete a special battle unique to that sync pair.
 Be ready for a tough fight if you run off to battle the moment your sync pair reaches the minimum level required—the opponents in these bouts are no pushovers!
 If you win the battle, the Pokémon in that sync pair will evolve, becoming more powerful.
 Note that the sync pair will maintain its previous level even after the Pokémon evolves.
 You can keep trying until you succeed if you come up short.
 You'll need the Pokémon in some sync pairs to evolve fully before the duo can use their most powerful sync move, including both Barry & Piplup and Rosa & Snivy.

 Before you start a battle, you'll get a hint about your opponents' weaknesses to help you select your team.
 You can also select the Area Details button to get even more info, which sometimes include the type of strategies your opponents might employ.
 You'll have a much easier time if you bring Pokémon that can exploit the opposing side's weaknesses to each battle.

-If you aren't sure which sync pairs to use—or you just want to get through a fight in a hurry—you can use the Optimize button when you're selecting your team to automatically use a line-up befitting the type weaknesses of the battle.
+If you aren't sure which sync pairs to use—or you just want to get through a fight in a hurry—you can use the Optimize button when you're selecting your team to automatically use a lineup befitting the type weaknesses of the battle.
 You can even have your team fight automatically by tapping the Auto button once the battle begins!

 There are some cool settings you can tweak when it comes to battles.
 Consider turning on the handy option to switch automatically to Auto Mode if you're idle too long—that way your team will be able to fight back if you get a little distracted.
 We particularly suggest turning on the feature that marks the order of upcoming actions, as this makes it much easier to follow the flow of battle.